tsurdilo/temporal-java-workshop/src/main/java/io/workshop/CHAPTER2.md

 ## Error Handling

-* Handling workflow timeout on client
+* Handling workflow timeouts
-  *
+* Handling workflow errors

-By default:
+* Handling Activity timeouts in wf code
+* Handling Activity errors in wf code
+* Handling Activity errors in child wf and wf code

+Notes:
 * Workflows don't have retry options - not retried when failed or timed out
-* Workflow is retried only if you specify its retry options

-* Workflow code throws exception that extends TemporalFailure

 * Any exception that doesn’t extend TemporalFailure is converted to ApplicationFailure when thrown from a workflow or an activity.
+* A syncronous workflow invocation always returns WorkflowException that contains original failure as cause
 * Calls to activities always throw ActivityFailure with an exception that caused the failure as a cause.
-So a NullPointerException thrown from an activity is going to be delivered to the workflow (after exhausting all retries according to the retry options) as an ActivityFailure that has an ApplicationFailure with a type equal to `java.lang.NullPointerException" as a cause.

-An activity invocation always throws ActivityFailure with an original failure as a cause.
-A child workfow invocation always throws ChildWorkflowFailure with an original failure as a cause.
+* Calls to child workflows always throw ChildWorkflowFailure with original failure as a cause
-A synchronous workflow invocation always returns WorkflowException which will contain the workflow failure as a cause.

-Workflow error handling
-By default, workflows by default don’t have retry options and are not retried when failed or timed out.

-Case 1 : thrown Exception extends Temporal Failure Expected Result : Workflow fails and closes with no retries.
+Notable cases:
+1. Workflow code throws exception that extends TemporalFailure:

-Workflow fails and is retried (by executing from the beginning) only if retry options are specified.
+ - Workflow fails.
+Workflow is retried (by executing it from beginning) only if retry options are specified.

-Case 2 : thrown Exception does not extend TemporalFailure and is specified in WorkflowImplementationOptions.setFailWorkflowExceptionTypes
+2. Workflow code throws exception that does not extend TemporalFailure, but it does specify it in WorkflowImplementationOptions.setFailWorkflowExceptionTypes
-Expected Result : Workflow retries from scratch, ignoring EventHistory and re-executing any activities as well as the special Workflow.random*() methods.

-The same as Case 1.
-Workflow fails and is retried (by executing from the beginning) only if retry options are specified.

-Q : In the event of a full retry, is the pervious EventHistory retained anywhere?
+ - same as (1)

+3. How are workflow retries modeled?
-The workflow retry is modeled as a new workflow run.
-So it gets a new runId.
-The previous run data including its event history is still available up to the retention period.
+ - It's modeled as a new workflow run.
+It gets a new run id.
+The previous run data (event history) is available up to the set retention period.

-Case 3 : thrown Exception does not extend TemporalFailure and is not specified in WorkflowImplementationOptions.setFailWorkflowExceptionTypes (like an NPE)
+4. Workflow code throws Exception that does not extend TemporalFailure and is not specified in WorkflowImplementationOptions.setFailWorkflowExceptionTypes
-Expected Result : Workflow replays indefinitely or until hitting a timeout, using the Event History, waiting for a fix.
+ - Workflow task is replayed until we it a timeout (wf run/execution), waiting for a fix.

 # Section 5

-## Cancellation

-# Section 6

-## Compensation
+## Dynamic Workflow / Activities